zrh99199/stevezhu.github.io/_posts/2022-04-28-SteveZhu-HW-2.md

     redirect the fullcredits site to the actor/actress sites
     """
         prefix = "https://www.imdb.com"
+        #get all the actor/actress imdb sites' suffix from td.primary_photo class
         suffixs = [a.attrib["href"] for a in response.css("td.primary_photo a")]
         urls = [prefix + suffix for suffix in suffixs] for url in urls: